 5. If your trading strategies are right (means if you have the capability of managing risks), I would suggest you should trade in options.
 They give you more leverage and many strike prices to choose from depending on your capital and risk taking capabilities.
 You can start trading in Nifty options with as little as Rs.500.00 in your account.
 Yes it will be very difficult to make it profitable with so little cash, but its technically possible.
 With futures you at-least need 60,000 cash in your trading account.
 However with 500 you may be only able to buy option, not sell it.

-6. If you are absolutely sure about a move up or down, then futures are a better option as they move 1:1 and you will realize more profits in less time.
-But in the stock markets anything can happen.
+6. If you are absolutely sure about a move up or down (very rare case), then futures are a better option as they move 1:1 and you will realize more profits in less time.
+But in the stock markets, anything can happen.
 Remember if you start predicting the markets, it will punish you sooner than later.
 So, even if you are 100% sure about a move you must hedge your futures with options.
-You must also have an exit strategy in place if your losses comes to a level where you are uncomfortable.
+One strategy in my course teaches proper hedging of futures with options.
+You must also have an exit strategy in place if your losses come to a level where you are uncomfortable.

 For example if Nifty is at 10300 and you are bullish, you can buy 1 future and keep a strict stop loss and profit taking points.
 Your profit points should be DOUBLE than the loss points so that if you are right even 50% of the times you will end up making money.